-VII.
-TILLER CONTROL FUNCTIONS

-THROTTLE LEVER
+7. Tiller Control Functions

+Throttle I ever

 The throttle lever offers finger-tip control of your scooter.

 It controls the speed as well as forward and reverse motion.
-To move the scooter in a FORWARD motion, PULL the lever with the RIGHT HAND or PUSH the lever with the LEFT THUMB (Photo 7.1).
-To move the scooter in a REVERSE motion, PULL the lever with the LEFT HAND or PUSH the lever with the RIGHT THUMB.
+To move the scooter in a FORWARD motion PULL the lever with the RIGHT HAND or PUSH the lever with the LEFT THUMB (Photo 7.1).

+To move the scooter in a REVERSE motion PULL the lever with the LEFT HAND or PUSH the lever with the RIGHT THUMB.
 The lever will return by itself when released and the scooter will slow to a stop (Photo 7.2).

 The more you move the lever, the more your speed increases up to its preset maximum.
 It is possible to operate your scooter using one side of the throttle lever.
-To do this you must PUSH and PULL on the chosen side of the throttle lever.
+To do this you must PUSH and PULL on the chosen side of the throttle lever

-HORN BUTTON
+Horn Button